<a href="http://<!-- wp:paragraph --> <p>https://www.wattpad.com/469414564-invisible-worlds-a-book-of-verse-autumn</p> "Autumn" by me! READ HERE!!!

 [Warning: Will Contain Spoilers!]
 Something that is hard for us to recognize nowadays is that the literature we call "classic", such as Chaucer's Canterbury Tales or Shakespeare's Twelfth Night, were, during their times, popular forms of culture.
 With that perspective in mind, when we look at current stories, myths, and cultural products, we have to… Continue reading [opinion] What Star Wars Disney Can Learn From TV Tokyo’s Boruto

-Meet Hydria, my virtual succulent garden in a pot, which is looking rather dry.
+Meet Hydria, my virtual succulent garden in a pot which is looking rather dry.
 I would like to think that if Hydria were located on my smartphone and not on my tablet, I would care for her better.
-The truth is that my forgetfulness has killed more than one plant before, and Hydria may be… Continue reading [posting][school]Digitizing Nature: Negotiating and Mobilizing the Virtual
+The truth is that my forgetfulness has killed more than one plant before, and Hydria may be… Continue reading [posting][university essay]Digitizing Nature: Negotiating and Mobilizing the Virtual

 “Knocking at the doors of human perception” is how Tim Adams describes the exploration of human selfhood in the form of transhumanism.
 As traditional notions of “human” have been challenged by postmodern thought, which questions universal modes of meaning and legitimation (New Keywords, 270), a complex discourse regarding “the human” has arisen thanks to increased… Continue reading [posting][original non-fiction] Artificial Intelligence and Human Enhancement: Exploring the Human in Alternative Identities